YanNovikov/Generator-exchange-orders/README.md

 After consuming messages data is inserted into table in database.
 Objects are generating, sending, inserting by batches, what size you set in configurations.
 Customize objects that you generate.
-For more details ask me on:

-Instagram: @yankizlevich
-Telegram: @YanKizlevich
 Clone url:

 ```bash